 Rose problems: frequently asked questions

 Roses seem to suffer from more than their fair share of problems.
-It is probably partly because this much-loved plant is so widely grown, often in formal rose borders or gardens, and any pest, disease or other problem is soon noticed.
-That said, some of the older varieties in particular can be very prone to foliar diseases.
+It is probably partly because this much-loved plant is so widely grown, and often in formal rose borders or gardens so that any problems are soon noticed.
+That said, some of the older cultivars in particular can be very prone to foliar diseases.

 - Rose black spot